123jsen/training-NN-with-Graph-Learning/README.md

 └── ...
 ```

+The pytorch program will also create a `processed` folder for storing the processed graph data.
+This folder should be ignored by git.

 ## Purpose of each File

 These files are related to training data generation:

-- `data/dataset_generator.py`: Creates a random dataset using scikit-learn's make-classification function
+- `raw/dataset_generator.py`: Creates a random dataset using scikit-learn's make-classification function
-- `data/model_generator.py`: Generates a random and trained dense NN model based on a dataset
+- `raw/model_generator.py`: Generates a random and trained dense NN model based on a dataset
-- `data/main.py`: Using the two python scripts, generate multiple datasets with the training data and trained NNs
+- `raw/main.py`: Using the two python scripts, generate multiple datasets with the training data and trained NNs

 These files are related to training the GNN: